 In addition, the Lewis Honors College has been fortunate to form partnerships with the Gatton College of Business and Economics and the College of Engineering to provide customized academic pathways through the Honors College.
 Honors Pathway Programs allow students in certain majors to have a more specialized trajectory through the Honors curricula.

-Students entering Lewis Honors College in Fall 2018 or later are required to complete 30 hours of Honors coursework as follows:
+Students in the Lewis Honors College are required to complete 30 hours of Honors coursework as follows:

 *Students are encouraged to complete the Foundational Seminar within the first year of enrollment

 COMMUNICATION CORE 3 CREDIT HOURS

 - HON 201: Honors Seminar

 - Departmental honors courses at the 100-200 level

 - Departmental honors courses at the 300 level or above